(~2700 words / 11-minute read)

 form

-Identifying another kind of state only takes a little logic.
+Identifying another kind of state just takes a bit of logic.
 The collectivist form of government is a centralized state.
-It mirrors the idea of man as a particle in a blob.
+It mirrors the idea of man as a cell in an organism, a cog in a machine, a particle in a blob.

-(America’s system, for example, is between a centralized and decentralized system.
-The federal level share power with the states and counties, and the three separated branches share it at all levels.)
+(America’s system, for example, mixes centralized and decentralized systems.
+The federal level shares power with the states and counties, and the three separated branches share it at all levels.)

-The distributed state retains the essential functions of government: legislation, defense, and adjudication, but in self-governed form.
-Everyone keeps his power, not delegates it.
-He makes his own laws in the form of contracts.
-He defends himself and settles his own disputes.
+The distributed state retains the essential functions of government: legislation, defense, and adjudication, yet in self-governed form.
+Everyone keeps his power rather than delegating it.
+He makes his own laws in the form of contracts on the basis of legal precepts.
+He defends himself and settles his own disputes, hiring and firing legal counsel, guards, and arbiters in difficult or complex matters.
+He gets help as needed from friends, family, and neighbors, looking out for them in turn.

-In a distributed state, law is based on precepts: a brief collection of statements of man’s nature and social nature.
-They regard the philosophy of individual rights to life, liberty, and property; the crimes that violate them; and the means of protecting them.
+In a distributed state, law is based on precepts: a brief collection of statements of man’s nature.
+They regard the natural facts of an individual’s rights to life, liberty, and property; the crimes that violate them; and the means of protecting them.
+These are universals.
+No one likes being assaulted, harassed, captured, or robbed.
+Everyone responds with force somehow.

-The precepts are open source, simple, and fit on one page.
+Precepts are open source, simple, and fit on one page.
 A four year-old can understand them.
 Traditional maxims of law embody or elaborate them.
-Legal precedent can inform them, as well.
+Legal precedent can also inform them.

 The precepts are matter of fact.
 They state how things are with man, whether anyone or any government recognizes it or not.
 Man has rights.
 He does exercise them.
-He does defend himself by every means available.
-So respect him or suffer the terrible consequences, sooner or later, directly or indirectly.
+He does object and defend himself when violated.
+Respect him, or suffer the terrible consequences.

 In a distributed state, we have a common idea about how to use force, not centralized control of it.
 Virtually everyone holds everyone accountable.
 Virtually everyone is vigilant and available to keep the peace.

-In a distributed state, everyone a criminal sees is a legal expert, warrior, and judge.
+In a distributed state, everyone a criminal sees is a lawyer, cop, and judge.
 Every property line is a guarded border.
 Every building is a castle.
 Every worked-upon thing is owned, requiring someone’s permission to touch it.3

-That which no one has “mixed his efforts with”4 is unowned and available for the taking, especially land.
-The fraud of the Enclosure Laws, which led to collective ownership of unused land, is finished, along with the nation states it enabled.
+That with which no one has “mixed his efforts”4 is unowned and available for the taking, especially land.
+The fraud of the Enclosure Laws, which led to elite control of unused land, is finished, along with the disastrous nation states it enabled.

-All penalties for crime are monetary, paid to injured parties and adjudicators.
-Dangerous criminals are confined non-punitively.
-They work to cover their costs and have opportunities to rehabilitate and retrain.2
+The causes and incentives of crime evaporate, and with them, most crime.
+Penalties for residual crime are monetary, paid to injured parties and adjudicators.
+Liberty of dangerous criminals is limited.
+They work to cover their costs and have opportunities to rehabilitate and retrain.2 Any remaining criminals and detectives would become folk heroes.
+Social trapeze artists.
+But crime, not the state, would wither away.

 A state is called a state because it is static.
 It is the unchanging foundation, the constant condition of society.
 Which is peace.
-The state of society is peace.
 People cannot associate and make war on each other at the same time.
 So the state ends disturbances of the peace.
 The state keeps the peace.

 refinement

-Traditional Anglo-American politics is already quite good.
-But it does need better recognition of two rights and two corollary crimes.
+Legal traditions from Europe until 1900 were quite good.
+But industrialization and social breakdown necessitate better recognition of two rights and two corollary crimes.

 The most common crime people suffer from is pollution.
-Day and night, pollution touches the bodies of everyone without permission.
-It violates the right to life like assault does.
-It includes noise, vibration, light, and electromagnetism in addition to poisonous fumes, liquids, and solids.
-Pollution is primarily an affront people, not the environment.
+Day and night, detectable and harmful pollution touches the bodies of everyone around without permission.
+It violates the right to life no less than assault does.
+Besides poisonous fumes, liquids, and solids, it includes noise, vibration, light, and electromagnetism.
 It slowly crushes some and drives others mad, to the point of revolt.
+While destruction of nature is a shame and sometimes a violation of property, pollution primarily and directly offends people.

 The second most common crime is harassment.
-Harassment is another’s unwelcome contact or presence when one is in place.
+Harassment is another’s unwelcome contact or presence when one is stationary.
 It violates the right to liberty, just as obstruction and capture do when one is in motion.
-Thugs exploit the loophole of harassment and terrorize entire populations.
-It’s enough to inspire normal people to become sympathetic to revolutionaries and dictators.
+Thugs exploit the loophole of harassment to terrorize entire populations.
+It’s enough to inspire normal people to become sympathetic to revolutionaries and tyrants alike.
+Most harassment will end when “public property” ends.
+Clarifying the point will end the rest—if only because people will understand they are justified in defending themselves.

 strategy